 There is no charge to file dormant accounts at Companies House.

-Please note that if you fail to file accounts or your annual return Companies House may take action to strike your company from the register.
+Please note that if you fail to file accounts or your Confirmation Statement Companies House may take action to strike your company from the register.
 They may also take action against the company directors but this most unusual and companies are normally just dissolved with no further action taken.

 If you need any assistance filing your company documents then please contact us for our latest charges.